While this may be your first time digging deeper into beard styles without a mustache, they have in fact been around for a really long time.

 If you are not a fan of any scent in particular, maybe an unscented beard oil is something you should look more into.

-Another thing you need to do for a strong beard without a mustache is making sure you run a beard brush over your beard on a daily basis.
+Another thing you need to do for a strong beard with no mustache is making sure you run a beard brush over your beard on a daily basis.

 Boar bristle beard brush is of the best quality, and it has more benefits to the health of your facial hair than any other beard brush.